Kindergarten at ACA

 Systems and Routines

-Lucy Calkins Teaches writing as a process and breaks it down into manageable parts that make it easier for children to grasp.
+Lucy Caulkins teaches writing as a process and breaks it down into manageable parts that make it easier for children to grasp.
 For example: every story has a beginning, middle and end.
 While our kindergarteners might not be able to write comprehensive stories they can TELL stories through pictures and eventually learn to express their thoughts in words.
-Here is an example of the Lucy Calkin’s writing process:

 Our kindergarten curriculum is 100% aligned to National Standards for ELA and Math.
-Our math curriculum is called Engage Math.
+Our math curriculum is called Zearn.
 It is based on critical thinking and problem solving.
 It is not focused on memorization but rather what numbers and math look like, visually and how to use them in the real world.
-Parents and students have access to the Math books online.
+Parents and students have access to Zearn online as well.

-The Engage English Language Arts curriculum focuses on reading foundations: letter names and sounds, phonome segmentation (breaking words down into individual sounds), nonsense words (practicing blending sounds of letters to make words), rhyming, sight words.
+The English Language Arts curriculum is called Core Knowledge (CKLA) and focuses on reading foundations: letter names and sounds, phoneme segmentation (breaking words down into individual sounds), nonsense words (practicing blending sounds of letters to make words), rhyming, sight words.
 There is a focus on reading for understanding and comprehension.
 Our kindergarteners focus on both fiction and non-fiction when doing comprehension lessons.

 We benchmark test all of our students 4 times a year.
 In August, it gives us an idea of what they know, they usually won’t score high.
 They take it again in December, when we should start to see progress.
 It shows their growth each quarter and parents have access to all scores online.
 Assessments empower kids to know where they are at and where we may need to improve on our instruction and our curriculum.